Isfahan Seminary

-The Isfahan Seminary is one of the oldest seminaries in Isfahan, Iran.
+The Isfahan Seminary (Persian: حوزه علمیه اصفهان) is one of the oldest seminaries in Isfahan, Iran.
 Currently, more than 40 schools in Isfahan province are under the supervision of the Management Center of Isfahan Seminary and the leadership of the supreme authority of Grand Ayatollah Hossein Mazaheri.

 History

 Isfahan Seminary has gone through four periods from the beginning until now.
 The first period is in the time of Buyid dynasty, in which great figures such as Avicenna and Al-Biruni taught in this seminary.
 The second period is in the Seljuk dynasty, in which the schools of this seminary expanded a lot.
 The third period is in the Safavid dynasty, which due to the transfer of the capital to Isfahan and the special attention of the Safavid kings, this seminary reached its peak of prosperity.
 The fourth period is from the end of the Safavid era to the present era.

 Overview of Isfahan

 The conquest of Isfahan took place in 643 CE (23 AH) during the caliphate of Omar and its rulers were appointed by the caliphs for up to three hundred years.
 Therefore, this city was the capital during the time of Buyid dynasty and the Seljuk Empire.
 During the Seljuk era, it developed rapidly and became one of the most important cities in Iran.
 Describing Isfahan in the second half of the fourth century AH and referring to silk textiles and its cotton, saffron and various fruits that were exported to other places, Ibn Hawqal says: From Iraq to Khorasan, there was no larger commercial city than Isfahan, except Ray.
 This situation continued to grow until the invasion of Timur caused the destruction and collapse of a number of cities and towns in Iran.
 In Isfahan, he ordered the erection of minarets over the heads of 70,000 victims.
 In 1591 CE (1000 AH), the Safavid capital was moved from Qazvin to Isfahan, and Isfahan once again became one of the most prosperous cities in Iran.
 In addition to being a socio-political center, it was also a cultural-scientific center and had a large seminary with high-ranking scholars in the Shiite world.